YEI UCAS free application guide for 2027 entry.

 “Seeing the sharp contrast in my parents’ generation’s ability to purchase their own homes in comparison to mine sparked deep curiosity in my mind about what led us here, and how one of the world’s most prosperous economies contains such large inequality between classes.
 Exploring this, I discovered that political economy frames this as an institutional outcome, an inseparable combination of politics and economics that I am committed to learning more about.
 Understanding the causes and effects of inequality in living standards to ultimately mitigate them is an aim of mine, partly catalysed by my first-hand experience with the consequences of those circumstances.”

 In both cases, the applicant uses Question 1 to introduce a clear academic theme.
-Crucially, neither example turns into a narrative for its own sake.
+The personal element exists primarily to motivate an intellectual problem.

 Both applicants then go on, in Question 2, to explore these same themes in depth and in a highly academic way.
+That said, you do not have to follow this structure rigidly.
+Many successful applicants did have a longer Question 1.

 However, even in those cases, their reasons for choosing the course were clearly academic, rather than generic or personal for their own sake.